DomiKamu/OhmerPrems/docs/modules/DeXtral/Manual.md

 ### INTRODUCTION & FIRST WORDS<a name="intro"></a>

-The _6OP-DX_ module is the "control tower" of DX7 in the OhmerPrems ecosystem!
+The _DeXtral_ module is the "control tower" of DX7 in the OhmerPrems ecosystem!

 Despite its very huge size for an Eurorack module (117HP wide), its avantage is to propose all DX7 parameters behind your eyes, without need to navigate between ton of menus/submenus...
 Most DX7 parameters are potentiometers (few of them are momentary buttons to toggle a state (on/off), one to select the LFO waveform).

-This _6OP-DX_ module is mainly useful to prepare your DX7 synthesizer file(s) you'll need in your project (can be single-voice files, 32-voice cartridge files, or full synthesizer files).
-When your sound design session is completed (and of course, saved), you'll can replace the huge _6OP-DX_ module by its compact variant, the _6OP-DX Kompakt_, in order to save signifiant space in your rack.
-Of course, you'll must open appropriate file(s), either **.6opsynth** file (single-voice), **.6opcart** file (32-voice cartridge), or **.6opsynth** file (entire synthesizer), previously made by any _6OP-DX_ module.
-Please read [6OP-DX Kompakt User's Manual](https://github.com/DomiKamu/OhmerPrems/blob/v2/docs/modules/6OP-DX/Manual.md) for more details about this thinner module!
+This _DeXtral_ module is mainly useful to prepare your DX7 synthesizer file(s) you'll need in your project (can be single-voice files, 32-voice cartridge files, or full synthesizer files).
+When your sound design session is completed (and of course, saved), you'll can replace the huge _DeXtral_ module by its compact variant, the _DeXtral Kompakt_, in order to save signifiant space in your rack.
+Of course, you'll must open appropriate file(s), either **.6opsynth** file (single-voice), **.6opcart** file (32-voice cartridge), or **.6opsynth** file (entire synthesizer), previously made by any _DeXtral_ module.
+Please read [DeXtral Kompakt User's Manual](https://github.com/DomiKamu/OhmerPrems/blob/v2/docs/modules/DeXtral-Kompakt/Manual.md) for more details about this thinner module!

 Also, you'll can prepare your custom DX7 soundbank or single-voice, then export it as _VMEM_ SysEx (32-voice soundbank) or _VCED_ SysEx (single-voice), in order to import it to real DX7 synthesizer (the DX7 always uses MIDI channel 1 for SysEx transfers, also, MEMORY PROTECT must be disabled prior to import), or to another DX7-compatible software capable to interpret DX7 SysEx files, like freeware [**Dexed**](https://asb2m10.github.io/dexed/), or commercial [**Arturia's DX7 V**](https://www.arturia.com/products/software-instruments/dx7-v/overview) / [**Plogue's chipsynth OPS7**](https://www.plogue.com/products/chipsynth-ops7.html).

 You can consider:
-- **6OP-DX** (the huge module) either as voice synthesizer **AND** as full DX7 voice (sound) editor for sound design.
+- **DeXtral** (the huge module) either as voice synthesizer **AND** as full DX7 voice (sound) editor for sound design.
-- **6OP-DX Kompakt** module, as voice synthesizer for final production in your rack (mainly to save space!).
+- **DeXtral Kompakt** module, as voice synthesizer for final production in your rack (mainly to save space!).

-:information_source: Both _6OP-DX_ and _6OP-DX Kompakt_ modules are capable to create/edit the modulation matrix, for each voice, save/load single-voice **.6opvoice** files, save/load 32-voice cartridge **.6opcart** files, and save/load full synthesizer **.6opsynth** files.
-However, the _6OP-DX Kompakt_ module cannot edit DX7 synthesizer parameters, and cannot export to DX7 SysEx files, otherwise, they're no more signifiant differences between both modules!
+:information_source: Both _DeXtral_ and _DeXtral Kompakt_ modules are capable to create/edit the modulation matrix, for each voice, save/load single-voice **.6opvoice** files, save/load 32-voice cartridge **.6opcart** files, and save/load full synthesizer **.6opsynth** files.
+However, the _DeXtral Kompakt_ module cannot edit DX7 synthesizer parameters, and cannot export to DX7 SysEx files, otherwise, they're no more signifiant differences between both modules!

 ---

-:information_source: Do not forget both _6OP-DX_ and _6OP-DX Kompakt_ modules are **free for everyone** (license V2 keyfile isn't required).
+:information_source: Do not forget both _DeXtral_ and _DeXtral Kompakt_ modules are **free for everyone** (license V2 keyfile isn't required).

 ---